+Figure XX Explicit Awake Period field

+For PCP power management, all fields are set as follows:

+The Length field is set to 9.

-For PCP power management, the Start Time field indicates the start time offset, expressed in microseconds, of the next Doze BI ().
-The actual start time of the next Doze BI is given by (Sleep Interval x Beacon Interval + Start Time).
+The BI Start Time field indicates the lower order 4 octets of the TSF timer at the start of the next Doze BI.

-The Sleep Interval field is 2 octets.
-For non-PCP STA power management, the Sleep Interval field indicates the time, expressed in number of BIs, between two successive Awake BIs.
-For PCP power management, the Sleep Interval field indicates the length of the PCP sleep interval, expressed in number of BIs.

-For non-PCP STA power management, the Sleep Interval field in the Wakeup Schedule element is set to a value that is a power of 2.
-Values that are not powers of 2 are reserved.

-The Awake Duration field contains the duration, in microseconds from the actual Start Time, that the STA is awake.
+The Sleep Cycle field indicates the PCP sleep cycle duration in BIs, i.e., the sum of Doze BIs and Awake BIs that make up the sleep cycle.
+The Sleep Cycle field can assume any value greater than or equal to two.

+The Number of Awake/Doze BIs indicates the number of Doze BIs at the beginning of each sleep cycle.

+The Number of Explicit Awake Periods field is set to zero.

+There is no Explicit Awake Period defined for PCP power management.

 10.2.5.2.3 Power management mode operation of a non-PCP/non-AP STA with a wakeup schedule

 WiGig editor: Change the second paragraph as follows:

 If a non-PCP/non-AP STA has not established a pseudo-static SP with the PCP/AP, a WS element shall be included in any PSC-REQ frame that the STA transmits to the PCP/AP as an explicit request for a wakeup schedule.
 If the PCP/AP accepts the proposed WS, it shall reply with a PSC-RSP frame indicating a status code of SUCCESS.
 Otherwise it shall respond with a PSC-RSP frame with a non-zero status code indicating the reason for rejecting the request.
-An alternative schedule shall be included in the PSC-RSP frame when the status code is equal to REJECT_WITH_SCHEDULE.
+The PCP/AP may suggest an alternative schedule in the PSC-RSP frame and set the status code to REJECT_WITH_SCHEDULE.
 If the STA accepts the alternative schedule, it shall include this WS in a subsequently transmitted PSC-REQ frame.
 If the non-PCP/non-AP STA does not accept the alternative schedule, it shall not send a PSC-REQ frame for dot11PSRequestSuspensionInterval BIs following the receipt of the PSC-RSP frame.

 WiGig editor: Change the fifth and sixth paragraphs as follows:

-A non-PCP/non-AP STA may transition to PS mode only after first receiving a PSC-RSP with a status code of SUCCESS and then successfully transmitting a frame that includes a value of one in the PM field, and receiving an acknowledgement for that transmission, as described in Annex G.
+A non-PCP/non-AP STA may transition to PS mode only after first receiving a PSC-RSP with a status code of SUCCESS and then successfully transmitting a frame that includes a value of one in the PM field, and receiving an acknowledgement for that transmission, as described in Annex G. The BI Start Time field in the PSC-RSP frame points to the beginning of the first Awake BI in PS mode.

-If a non-PCP/non-AP STA has explicitly established a WS with the PCP/AP and the non-PCP/non-AP STA is in PS mode, every n-th BI shall be an Awake BI for the non-PCP/non-AP STA, where n is the value from the Sleep Interval field of the WS element contained in the PSC-RSP frame received from the PCP/AP during the frame exchange that established the WS.
+If a non-PCP/non-AP STA has explicitly established a WS with the PCP/AP and the non-PCP/non-AP STA is in PS mode, it shall have m successive Awake BIs repeating every n BIs, where n is the value of the Sleep Cycle field of the WS element contained in the PSC-RSP frame received from the PCP/AP during the frame exchange that established the WS, and m is the value of the Number of Awake/Doze BIs field in that PSC-RSP frame.
 The non-PCP/non-AP STA shall be awake during allocated SPs in which it is either the source or destination DBand STA during each Awake BI.
+In addition, the non-PCP/non-AP STA may ask for and receive up to aMaxExplicitAwakeSchedule explicit non-overlapping awake periods within each Awake BI, defined by the Explicit Awake Period fields in the PSC-RSP frame received from the PCP/AP during the frame exchange that established the WS.
+Outside explicit awake periods, the non-PCP/non-AP STA follows the power management rules in Section 10.2.5.

 10.35 DBand MAC sublayer parameters